akshaychauhan-ac/front-end/html/README.md

 		The <span> tag is easily styled by CSS or manipulated with JavaScript using the class or id attribute.
 		For adding color / background to the texts.
 Highlight any color text.

-	7) Block-level Elements vs Inline Elements
+	7) Block-level Elements vs Inline Elements vs Inline block Elements

 		Block-level Elements